 Auxiliary Services -- 24-hour vestibule

 Blanchard -- near the Information Desk

 Blanchard -- upper level, Skinner Green side of building

 LITS -- Information Commons

 LRC -- Ciruti Language Resource Center lounge

 Other MFDs may become available as the semester progresses.

 Residential students may print to this MFD from their personal computer using Mobility Printing.
 Additional information about campus printing can be found on the Printing on campus page of the LITS website.

-If you have questions about using the MFD on campus, contact firstname.lastname@example.org.
+If you have questions about using an MFD on campus, contact firstname.lastname@example.org.